Marketing Research Methods (11180.2)

 Coakes, 2006, SPSS Without Anguish, John Wiley and Sons

-Look online for various sources about developing a marketing research report.
+Look online for various sources.

 Submission of assessment items